prometheus/docs/content/governance.md

 ## On- / Offboarding

-Changes in the On- /Offboarding section can be taken by [lazy consensus](#consensus) unless challenged.
+The On- / Offboarding section is informational and can be changed by [lazy consensus](#consensus) unless challenged.
 If no consensus can be reached, the matter may be resolved by [majority vote](#majority-vote).

 ### Onboarding

 The new member is
 * added to the list of [team members](#team-members).
 Ideally by sending a PR of their own, at least approving said PR.
 * announced on the [developers mailing list][devs] by an existing team member.
-Ideally, the new member replies in this thread, acknowleding team membership.
+Ideally, the new member replies in this thread, acknowledging team membership.
 * added to the [GitHub organization][gh] as _Owner_.
-* optinally added to the community, junkyard, and related repositories.
+* optionally added to the community, junkyard, and related repositories.
 * added to the [team mailing list][team].
 * announced to CNCF.
 * given access to the shared password storage.